John J. Cali: Philanthropy and awards

 In 2008, Cali donated $5 million to Montclair State University to fund a school of music known as the John J. Cali School of Music.
 Cali served as president of the Office Developers Association of New Jersey.
 In 1996, he received the Ellis Island Medal of Honor.

 Personal life

 Cali was married three times.
 His first marriage ended in divorce.
 His second marriage ended in 1973 after his wife, Renee, and his stepdaughter, Leslie Grant, were murdered in the basement of the family's home in Upper Montclair, New Jersey.
-The family's "window washer who had been occasionally employed by the Calis was later convicted in the murders."
-His third marriage was to fellow Montclair State alumni Rose C. Cali.
-He has five children: Brant Cali, Jonna Cali, Christopher Cali, Michael Nevins, and Joshua Nevins.
+The family's "window washer [Robert Del Petrarca] who had been occasionally employed by the Calis was later convicted in the murders."

+His third marriage was to fellow Montclair State alumnus, Rose C. Cali.
+Cali was survived by his three children (Brant, Jonna, and Christopher Cali) and two stepchildren (Michael and Joshua Nevins).